Bucko13/bcoin-api-reference/source/includes/_wallet.md

 }
 ```

 Bcoin maintains a wallet database which contains every wallet.
 Wallets are not usable without also using a wallet database.
 For testing, the wallet database can be in-memory, but it must be there.
+Wallets are uniquely identified by an id and the walletdb is created with a default id of `primary`.
+(See [Create a Wallet](#create-a-wallet) below for more details.)

 Wallets in bcoin use bip44.
 They also originally supported bip45 for multisig, but support was removed to reduce code complexity, and also because bip45 doesn't seem to add any benefit in practice.